IMPORTANT NOTICE: Stage 2 and 3 restrictions are currently still in place. For more information, see:COVID-19 information for licensees

 Trade promotion lotteries are designed to promote a trade or business.
-This page contains information about trade promotion lotteries, FAQs and conditions.

 While a permit isn't required, all trade promotion lotteries conducted in Victoria must comply with the conditions in the Gambling Regulation Act 2003 and Gambling Regulations 2015.

 Conditions for the conduct of trade promotion lotteries include: